 Ginger is also great, you can add slices of ginger or juice to warm or cold water and sip it throughout the day, make ginger tea or use it in a stir-fry, soup or stew.

-The old saying ‘an apple a day keeps the doctor away’ is so true.
+The old saying is so true.
 Apples are rich in antioxidants which are substances that protect your cells against free radical damage.
 They are high in vitamin C which can help boost your body’s resistance to infections.
 For the most nutrition, eat the whole apple.
 Apples also make good crumbles and pies – just don’t add too much sugar!
 Coconut sugar is a good alternative.

 Supplements which support your immune system